augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 - Want to learn modern monitoring tools
 - Have time for "unnecessary" optimization
 - Need impressive dashboards to show off
+- Want access to the data on your network without having to leave your network

 ### Skip This If You:
 - "Good enough" actually is good enough